CERT-Polska/mwdb-core/docs/user-guide/4-Storing-blobs.rst

    :alt: in-blob config preview

-All upload ``options`` passed to the upload request (excluding ``parent``\ ) apply to the added blobs If you want to set attribute along with configuration upload, attribute will be added to all blob objects as well.
+All upload ``options`` passed to the upload request (excluding ``parent``\ ) apply to the added blobs.
+If you want to set attribute along with configuration upload, attribute will be added to all blob objects as well.

 Embedding already uploaded blob
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^